 - Domain Name

 Everything you need to know when starting your gardening business

 You may know your hydrangeas from your hollyhocks, but how clued up are you on the different company structures open to professional gardeners?
 If your gardening business is going to flourish, you’ll need to pick the best setup for you, and meet all the business and legal requirements that come with it.

-From the company types to insurance, in this article, we’ll talk you through the two business structures most commonly used by UK gardening businesses, and discuss the obligations that come with them, and their financial pros and cons.
+From the company types to insurance, in this article, we’ll talk you through the two business structures most commonly used by UK gardening businesses and landscaping businesses, discuss the obligations that come with them, and their financial pros and cons.

 Forming a gardening business: which type of company is best?

-Typically, British gardening businesses will operate either as a limited company, or as a sole trader.
+Typically, British gardening businesses will operate either as a limited company, or as a sole trader (aka self employed gardener).
 But what exactly does this mean?

 Limited companies tend to employ staff and operate on a relatively large scale, whereas sole traders usually work alone or with help from temporary contractors.

 As we’ll see, your choice between these options should be based on which types of client your business will serve, which insurances and payment systems you are happy to put in place, and ultimately, which structure will be most beneficial to your business.

 Who will you be gardening for?
 If you plan on working for commercial clients like hotels, business parks and stately homes, you’ll most probably need to employ multiple staff on a permanent basis — in which case you should operate as a limited company.